syzdev/cesium-plugins/README.md

 - [WaterMask](https://syzdev.cn/cesium-plugins-docs/docs/WaterMask.html)：Plugin for generating dynamic water surface.

+- [HTMLOverlay](https://syzdev.cn/cesium-plugins-docs/docs/HTMLOverlay.html)：Plugin for placing an HTML element on top of the Cesium canvas.

 ## Usage

 Make sure that `Cesium` has been set up and that the `viewer` has been initialized.